dfsnow/otp-routing/README.md

 Each CSV is bzip'd to save space (some block matrices can be very large).
 Output files are saved to `/resources/outputs/$GEOID/`, and each output file is named according to its $GEOID, $TYPE, and $TRANSIT_MODE.

+### Running Without Root

+If you need to run this container but don't have the root privileges necessary to install Docker, try using [udocker](https://github.com/indigo-dc/udocker).
+There are only two changes required when using udocker:

+1. Alias `docker` to the udocker executable
+2. Manually create the directories that you plan to store resources in (udocker seems to have trouble creating new directories on the host)